colinmkinsella/binexport/README.md

 ### Manually Update the Version Numbers

-The GitHub workflow will autogenerate the version number based on the CMakeLists.txt in the main Google BinExport (Library) project and the BinaryNinja API (Library) that are both submodules.
+The GitHub workflow will autogenerate the version number based on version number in CMakeLists.txt, commit dates, and tags in the main Google BinExport (Library) project and BinaryNinja API (Library) submodules.
 Locally this is saved as `VERSION_BINEXPORT_LIB.txt` and `VERSION_BINARYNINJA_LIB`.
 This process is not automated locally, so if you desire the version to be updated you will have to manually update it.
+The version in this aspect is just for file naming.
+Utilize git submodule to change the respective binaryninja-api and binexport builds.
+Abseil and protobuf are configured to pull the latest release.
+The dev tags for the development release of BinaryNinja utilizes a naming convention of `dev/5.1.7879` as an example.
+Since the forward slash in a filename doesn't play nice with filesystems, it is converted to a dash.
+The tag has a forward slash, and the filename has a dash.

 ### Building